kubernetes/kops/ROADMAP.md

 * Support for k8s 1.6
 * RBAC enabled by default
-* etcd version selection (probably etc3 by default)
+* etcd version selection (probably etcd3 by default for new clusters, etcd3 upgrade easy)

 ## Other features we are working on in the 1.6 timeframe

 * Support for GCE
-* Support for ContainerOS
+* Support for Google's [Container Optimized OS](https://cloud.google.com/container-optimized-os) (formerly known as GCI)
 * Some support for bare-metal
 * Some support for more cloud providers
 * Some IAM integration